neobourbaki/Library/database/S8P9UI0H/S8P9UI0H_a.md

 \int_a^b f'(x)\\,dx
 $$

-by Riemann's definition of the integral.
+by definition of the Riemann integral.